MarOwNFR/Arduino-automated-gate/README.md

 # Arduino Automated Gate
-Automated gate on Arduino with pushbutton switch and stepper motor
+Automated gate on Arduino with push button switch and stepper motor

 ***README***